Pulse based Variational Quantum Optimal Control for hybrid quantum computing: VQE

 In the VQE algorithm, the evolution of the initial qubit state is done via qubit gates.
 These gates can be described as matrix elements $\calL(\calH^n)$, where $1\leq n\leq m$ is the number of qubits the gate acts on.
 Examples of these gates are $R_X(\theta_x)$ and $R_Z(\theta_z)$ gates, which respectively rotate a qubit around the $x$-axis by an angle $\theta_x$ and $z$-axis by an angle $\theta_z$ on the Bloch sphere (see Fig.~\ref{fig:rotationbloch}).
 Other examples include entangling gates such as the canonical CNOT gate and the SWAP gate.
 A sequence of parametrized and unparametrized gates together with a set of parameters $\vec{\theta}$ determines the evolution.

-One often used template for such a gate sequence alternates between blocks of parametrized single qubit gates $U_{i,j}$, with $i$ indicating the qubit and $j$ the block, and an unparametrized entangling gate $U_{ent}$ (which itself could consist of multiple small gates, such as CNOT gates).
+One commonly used template for such a gate sequence alternates between blocks of parametrized single qubit gates $U_{i,j}$, with $i$ indicating the qubit and $j$ the block, and an unparametrized entangling gate $U_{ent}$ (which itself could consist of multiple small gates, such as CNOT gates).
 The final propagator will take the form

 where the depth $d$ of a state preparation is defined as the number of blocks in the gate sequence.
 This method is called the hardware-efficient ansatz \cite{ansatzes} and is especially relevant in NISQ machines where single qubit gates $U_{q,d}$ can be implemented with high fidelity, and the passive interaction between the qubits can be used to create entanglement gates $U_{ent}$ \cite{Preskill_2018}.
-If such an interaction is not present and the qubit system possesses some form of control in entanglement operations, then there is more freedom in choosing what $U_{ent}$ should look like, and this choice is highly influential on the outcome of the algorithm \cite{entanglinggateinfluence}.
+If such an interaction is not present and the qubit system possesses some form of control in entanglement operations, then there is more freedom in choosing what $U_{ent}$ should look like, and this choice is highly influential on the performance of the algorithm \cite{entanglinggateinfluence}.

 After state preparation, the energy of the prepared state on $H_{\text{mol}}$ is determined, which can be done efficiently on a quantum computer for Hamiltonians with sparse decompositions \cite{paulidecomp}.
 Based on these measurement outcomes, the set of parameters is updated in order to create a state with lower energy.
 In VQE, stochastic approaches are often implemented to update the parameters.
-One often used example is the simultaneous perturbation stochastic approximation (SPSA) method \cite{SPSA,spsacoefficients,Kandala}.
+One commonly used example is the simultaneous perturbation stochastic approximation (SPSA) method \cite{SPSA,spsacoefficients,Kandala}.
 This method samples two points in the parameter space close to $\vec{\theta}$ and measures their energies.
-Based on these results, a step is taken against the direction of an estimated gradient of the energy w.r.t. the parameters.
+Based on these results, a step is taken against the direction of an estimated gradient of the energy w.r.t.\ the parameters.
+This work will employ the SPSA method for VQE as, similar to our own VQOC method, it is a first order method.
 The total number of quantum evaluations (QE) per parameter update is thus given by

-where $\#\text{shots}=O(\epsilon^{-2})$ is the number of times a measurement is to be repeated in order to get an $O(\epsilon)$ error in the expectation values.
-Here, one quantum evaluation is equated to one measurement of an expectation value like $\langle\psi|H_{\text{mol}}|\psi\rangle$ (see \cite{Crawford2021efficientquantum} for more detail).